 For what, exactly?

-Of course individual packages need to be tailored and adjusted (the “care” fee), plus there are broader, compulsory admin tasks (the “package” fee), but for every 10 clients on a Level 4, some providers are raking in around $190,000 a year.
+Of course individual packages need to be tailored and adjusted (this is the “care” fee), plus there are broader, compulsory admin tasks (this is the “package” fee), but for every ten clients on a Level 4, some providers are raking in around $190,000 a year.

 Again, for what, exactly?

 As it stands, some local providers charge up to $100 and $150 an hour as the “care” fee.

 I doubt very much the staff involved are earning $100 to $150 per hour.

 Worse, all this back-office gouging means less money in the kitty for a client to use for help at home.

 National reporters like the ABC’s Anne Connolly are on to this rort and the Federal Govt has admitted it needs to change the system, which is now part of the Royal Commission into Aged Care, but proposed new laws remain on hold.

 I asked Lyndoch Living on Tuesday for a comment on how it sets its management fees.
 There was no response.